-On April 12, 2021, we entered into a warrant agreement (the "Original Shopify Warrant") with Shopify pursuant to which we issued warrants to purchase up to an aggregate of 19,604,239 of our ordinary shares at a price of \$0.01 per share expiring upon the earliest of (i) April 12, 2031, (ii) immediately prior to consummation of a merger and acquisition and (iii) immediately prior to the completion of an initial public offering other than the offering contemplated hereby (which clause (iii) will cease to apply upon the completion of this offering).
+On April 12, 2021, we entered into a warrant agreement (the "Original Shopify Warrant") with Shopify pursuant to which we issued warrants to purchase up to an aggregate of 19,604,239 of our ordinary shares at a price of \$0.01 per share expiring upon the earlier of April 12, 2031 and immediately prior to consummation of a merger or acquisition.
 The Original Shopify Warrant was issued in connection with the Services and Partnership Agreement with Shopify, and 7,750,513 of the shares issuable under the Original Shopify Warrant were vested and became exercisable upon the entry into the Services and Partnership Agreement on April 12, 2021.
-The remaining 11,853,726 ordinary shares issuable under the Original Shopify Warrant vest monthly, in equal amounts over a 24-month period, commencing on the second monthly anniversary of the effective date of the Services and Partnership Agreement, and are subject to accelerated vesting (i) upon termination of the Services and Partnership Agreement by us for convenience, (ii) immediately prior to a merger and acquisition, and (iii) immediately prior to consummation of an initial public offering other than the offering contemplated hereby (which clause (iii) will cease to apply upon the completion of this offering).
-On April 19, 2021, Shopify partially exercised the Shopify Warrant for 7,750,513 ordinary shares, at an exercise price of \$0.01 per share.
-On April 21, 2021, we issued Shopify a replacement warrant (the "Replacement Warrant") to purchase up to an aggregate of 11,853,726 ordinary shares at a price of \$0.01 per share on substantially similar terms as the Original Shopify Warrant.
-The Replacement Warrant contains customary provisions for the adjustment of the exercise price and the number of ordinary shares issuable upon the exercise of the warrant in the event of certain share dividends, share splits, reorganizations, recapitalizations, consolidations, mergers, or similar events affecting our ordinary shares and diluting issuances.
+The remaining 11,853,726 ordinary shares issuable under the Original Shopify Warrant vest monthly, in equal amounts over a 24-month period, commencing on the second monthly anniversary of the effective date of the Services and Partnership Agreement, and are subject to accelerated vesting (i) upon termination of the Services and Partnership Agreement by us for convenience and (ii) immediately prior to a merger and acquisition.
+On April 19, 2021, Shopify partially exercised the Shopify Warrant for 7,750,513 ordinary shares, at an exercise price of \$0.01 per share, On April 21, 2021, we issued Shopify a replacement warrant (the "Shopify First Replacement Warrant") to purchase up to an aggregate of 11,853,726 ordinary shares at a price of \$0.01 per share on substantially similar terms as the Original Shopify Warrant.
+On June 29, 2021, Shopify partially exercised the Shopify First Replacement Warrant for 987,810 ordinary shares, at an exercise price of \$0.01 per share.
+On July 14, 2021, we issued Shopify a replacement warrant (the "Shopify Second Replacement Warrant") to purchase up to an aggregate of 10,865,916 ordinary shares at a price of \$0.01 per share on substantially similar terms as the Shopify First Replacement Warrant.
+On August 12, 2021, Shopify partially exercised the Shopify Second Replacement Warrant for 987,816 ordinary shares, at an exercise price of \$0.01 per share.
+The Shopify Second Replacement Warrant contains customary provisions for the adjustment of the exercise price and the number of ordinary shares issuable upon exercise in the event of certain share dividends, share splits, reorganizations, recapitalizations, consolidations, mergers, or similar events affecting our ordinary shares and diluting issuances.

-The ordinary shares issuable to Shopify upon exercise of the warrant are entitled to certain registration rights under the Investors' Rights Agreement as described in greater detail below in the section titled "Description of Share Capital and Articles Of Association-Registration Rights."
+The ordinary shares issuable to Shopify upon exercise of the foregoing are entitled to certain registration rights under the Investors' Rights Agreement as described in greater detail below in the section titled "Description of Share Capital and Articles Of Association-Registration Rights."